[av_post_meta]

 Learning Objective

-Please send us your learning objectives in advance of your trip so we can tailor the programme to your requirements.
+You will be asked to indicate your learning objectives as part of the booking process in advance of your trip so we can tailor the programme to your requirements.